syncfusion-content/blazor-docs/blazor/heatmap-chart/bubble-heatmap.md

 ### Bubble sector

-In this bubble heat map type, the sector of the bubble decides the magnitude of data point.
+In this bubble HeatMap type, the sector of the bubble decides the magnitude of data point.
 If the sector is large, then the data point value will be high.

 To render the data points with bubble sector, set the [BubbleType](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapCellSettings.html#Syncfusion_Blazor_HeatMap_HeatMapCellSettings_BubbleType) property to **Sector**.